mctosima/Tugas_Akhir_121140028_Leonardo/README.md

 ## Getting Started
 1. Clone this repository
-2. add 2 new folders: data-skeleton and skeleton-preview
+2. Add 2 new folders: data-skeleton and skeleton-preview
 2. Create a virtual environment with Python 3.10.
 Activate the virtual environment
 3. Install the required packages
     ```bash